Women in the United Arab Emirates: Women's rights and gender equality

-In November 2021, Sir Peter Bottomley MP, Debbie Abrahams MP and Helena Kennedy produced a report which revealed the facts around the lack of fundamental protection of women's rights in the UAE.
-The report named “Fact-Finding Report into the Treatment of British Women in the United Arab Emirates” showcased the stories of British women who have been falsely accused and left vulnerable to serious abuses of their rights by the Emirati law.
+The Human Rights Watch (HRW) submitted on February 26, 2021, to the United Nations committee a report on the UAE's compliance with the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).
+The report addressed articles 1, 2, 3, 6, 11, 12, 14, 15, and 16 of the CEDAW and it was founded on information covered in media reports and HRW publications, including "'I Already Bought you': Abuse and Exploitation of Female Migrant Domestic Workers in the United Arab Emirates" (Oct, 2014).
+In November 2021, Sir Peter Bottomley MP, Debbie Abrahams MP, and Helena Kennedy produced a report which revealed the facts around the lack of fundamental protection of women's rights in the UAE.
+The report named "Fact-Finding Report into the Treatment of British Women in the United Arab Emirates" showcased the stories of British women who have been falsely accused and left vulnerable to serious abuses of their rights by Emirati law.

-Domestic Workers
+Domestic workers

-The Human Rights Watch (HRW) published on Oct.
-22, 2014 a 79-page report on the abuse of female domestic workers in the UAE.
+Since the 1980s, the UAE has seen an increase in female migrants occupying roles of domestic workers.
+Generally, most domestic workers in the UAE are South Asian migrants, mainly from India, Indonesia, and the Philippines.
+However, recent trends have shown a rise in female domestic workers from Ethiopia and Kenya.
+On Oct.
+22, 2014, the Human Rights Watch (HRW) published a 79-page report on the abuse of female domestic workers in the UAE.
 The report sheds light on the range of abuses against migrant domestic workers by UAE employers and recruiting agents.
 This includes the confiscation of passports, trafficking, physical abuse, failure to pay full wages, forcing workers to labor for long hours without time off, and the denial of proper living conditions and access to healthcare services.
 The Human Rights Watch said that Emirati law failed to protect the rights of domestic workers and left them exposed to abuse.